LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/fetch.rst

    Notice a string URL is passed to ``fetch``.
 Also notice the anonymous function that has a ``response`` parameter, that is the request handler function.
-The ``then`` function will be explained very soon.
+The ``then`` function will be explained soon.

    .. sourcecode:: js